picrap/Pbkdf2/README.md

 All methods can be overriden so any part of hash can be replaced.
 The idea is to avoid being brute forced by an ASIC.

+Currently there are two classes:
+- `Pbkdf2DeriveBytes` is the abstract class which requires only to add a pseudo-random function
+- `HMACPbkdf2DeriveBytes` ir an implementation of `Pbkdf2DeriveBytes`, specific to use HMACs.

 # References

 - [RFC 2898](https://www.rfc-editor.org/rfc/rfc2898): the reference